 Just support your team.

-If they fight, do the Q-E-R-E combo at as many members of the opponents team (try to hit at least 2 of them with your ult) to chunk them -- don't save your kit for sniping a kill on one person if you can set up a kill on two instead!
+If they fight, do the Q-E-R-E combo on as many members of the opponents team (try to hit at least 2 of them with your ult) to chunk them -- don't save your kit for sniping a kill on one person if you can set up a kill on two instead!

 Teamfight?!?
 What do I do?!?

 In fights, stand way in the back.
 Look at where your tank is.
-If you could theoretically hit your tank with Q, you are far enough away.
+If you could theoretically hit your tank with Q, you are far enough.
 Stay there and wait until somebody starts the fight, then throw your combo.
 Keep track of opposing players.
-One might sneak back to try and have a shot at you or your ADC.
+One might sneak back to try and have a shot at you or your adc.
 If you are in an area with multiple ways to get to you (like in the jungle) ward the entrances around you if you have the spare wards.

 Try and encourage your team to do the "ALL MID!
 WIN!" strategy because your range makes you pretty good in sieges.
 If you catch somebody in your Q and throw the Q-E-R-E combo you can do some serious damage while taking nothing back in return.
 If you push hard enough it also keeps opponents who are winning lanes from pushing further since they'll have to go back and defend or risk a bad trade since 4-5 can usually push harder and faster than 1.
 Always take your teamcomp into consideration - if you have a fed trynd or nasus and they want to splitpush top, let them do their thing.

 Late game is when both teams have tried and failed at pushing each other down.

 You know you are at late game when everybody is at near-full build and more than two people dying can cost you the game.
 Stick to your team like glue and make sure your adc does the same.
 If you have a splitpusher, let him do his job, but if one of your team goes to splitpush the rest need to go to another lane and pressure it so the opponent's team can't all go top to kill him without losing anything in return.
-This is very effective if your splitpusher (for example Tryndamere) can easily 1v1 anybody they send up there forcing them to send 2 or more to deal with the splitpush.
+This is very effective if your splitpusher (for example tryndamere) can easily 1v1 anybody they send up there forcing them to send 2 or more to deal with the splitpush.

 YOU MUST STAY ALIVE.